Reporting an illness

 Working on Campus

-Employees are encouraged to continue working from home; however, you may work on campus where it is safe to do so and you have received clearance from your manager.
-Steps to take prior to working on-campus:
+Employees are encouraged to continue working from home.
+However, you may work on campus where it is safe to do so and you have received clearance from your manager.
+Prior to working on-campus:

 Learn: Safe Work Practices Training